 Pastor John Oh is the Project Manager for Faith in Housing.
 His role is to facilitate the building of affordable and permanent supportive housing on congregation and denomination-owned land.
 He comes from over fifteen years of parish ministry in LA County and has “the soul of an organizer» stemming from his Wesleyan roots of social justice and spirituality.
 He is passionate about reducing environmental impact and designing greener buildings as a LEED AP with a background in construction engineering and management.
 John has a Master of Divinity degree from Fuller Theological Seminary.

-Yesenia Padilla joined LA Voice as communications manager in May of 2022.
+Yesenia Padilla joined LA Voice as communications manager in May of 2022, and currently serves as its communications director.
 Yesenia has over a decade of experience in communications strategy and narrative development for movement-building organizations.

 Yesenia came into movement work as an organizer, working with organizations such as ACLU, the San Diego Labor Council, and the SAFE California Campaign, experiences which primed them for developing messaging and strategy that truly represents programmatic work.
 As a communicator, Yesenia has cultivated and managed communications programs for Alliance San Diego, the San Diego Immigrant Rights Consortium, the Southern Border Communities coalition, and Lawyers for Good Government.